Acknowledgment of country

 Physical Mode

 Children are invited one at a time into a beautifully designed, serene dome, where they are entirely alone.
-In this responsive, theatrical space they have a conversation with Voice Lab – an AI character voice driven by a concealed performer that asks questions, encourages opinions and regards the child as the expert.
+In this responsive, theatrical space they have a conversation with Voice Lab – a voice driven by a concealed live performer that asks questions, encourages opinion and regards the child as the expert.
 Many children ask Voice Lab questions in return, delighted to have made a new friend who is deeply interested in everything they share.

 online mode icon